Nancy Cunard's Private Press

 Paris, Hours Press, 1930.

 4to, publisher’s half dark brown sheepskin over paper boards, both sides illustrated with a b/w photomontage by Len Lye, untrimmed.
-Half-title, title, 33pp., 1 unnumbered leaf.
+Half-title, title, 33 pp., 1 unnumbered leaf.

-First Edition, hand-printed by Nancy Cunard.
+First edition, hand-printed by Nancy Cunard.

 One of only 200 copies on Canson-Montgolfier paper numbered and signed by the author.

-The British poet, journalist, editor, and activist Nancy Cunard (1896-1965), daughter of Sir Bache Cunard, of the shipping family, and Lady Emerald Cunard, was brought up in England.
-In 1920 she moved to Paris where she was associated with the Dada and Modernist movements.
-She became a muse to some of the 20th century’s most distinguished writers and artists, both in France and in England, including Wyndham Lewis, Aldous Huxley, Tristan Tzara, Ezra Pound and Louis Aragon, who were among her lovers, Ernest Hemingway, James Joyce, Constantin Brancusi, Langston Hughes, Man Ray, and William Carlos Williams.
+The British poet, journalist, editor, and activist Nancy Cunard (1896-1965), daughter of Sir Bache Cunard of the shipping family and Lady Emerald Cunard, was brought up in England.
+In 1920, she moved to Paris, where she was associated with the Dada and Modernist movements.
+She became a muse to some of the 20th century’s most distinguished writers and artists, both in France and in England, including Wyndham Lewis, Aldous Huxley, Tristan Tzara, Ezra Pound, and Louis Aragon, who were among her lovers, Ernest Hemingway, James Joyce, Constantin Brancusi, Langston Hughes, Man Ray, and William Carlos Williams.

 Laura Riding Jackson (1901-1991) was an American poet, critic, and editor.
-She was closely associated with the Fugitive group, a cluster of American Southern writers centered at Vanderbilt University in Tennessee, which included John Crowe Ransom, Allen Tate, and Robert Penn Warren.
-She had a long partnership with Robert Graves; together they co-founded the Seizin Press, published several volumes of poetry, and co-edited the literary journal Epilogue.
+She was closely associated with the Fugitive group, a cluster of American Southern writers centred at Vanderbilt University in Tennessee, which included John Crowe Ransom, Allen Tate, and Robert Penn Warren.
+She had a long partnership with Robert Graves; they co-founded the Seizin Press, published several volumes of poetry, and co-edited the literary journal Epilogue.
 She is generally acknowledged to have influenced the work of Graves, the New Zealand filmmaker Len Lye, and the writers James Reeves, Norman Cameron, T. S. Matthews, Jacob Bronowski, and W. H. Auden.

 A very good copy.

 Ref.
-Nancy Cunard, These were the Hours, p.211
+Nancy Cunard, These Were the Hours, p.
+211